-I love digital technology, learn quickly and possess a broad ranging understanding of web programming and the internet.
+I love digital technology, learn quickly and possess a broad range of industry experience.
+I build solutions and relish discovering, learning and using new technology to solve problems.
 I am inspired by working on stimulating and exciting cutting edge projects with a team of like-minded, driven and, most importantly, fun individuals.

 I gained a love of photography from my father and have more than 10,000 photos online going back to the 70’s.

 For a challenge I took part in a year-long 365 project which involved taking a photo every day for a whole year - an amazing and rewarding challenge.

 I can't claim to be a health freak, but I do love competitve sports and am always up for a game of table tennis or pool.
 I play disc golf - which is like golf but with a frisbee instead of clubs and balls - and am an active member of Croydon disc golf club.
 It's a great way to keep fit and get out into the countryside.
 I'm still crap... more practice required.